Skip to Content

 Doordash chose to use contractors.
 That was their business decision, so they wouldn't have to pay all the costs of employment.

-The problem with that is, it makes us look like entitled jerks when we say no to a delivery.
+The problem with that is, people think we're entitled jerks if we decide not to take a delivery.
+They think we're greedy.

 It's messed up because it puts you in an awkward spot.

-I mean, you pay $30 in service fees and delivery fees and so you kind of expect the driver's being well taken care of, right?
+I mean, you pay $30 in service and delivery fees.
+You kind of expect the driver's being well taken care of, right?
+You should expect that.

 And now the driver thinks you are a jerk.
 “Spend all that money on your food order and all you can do is throw a couple dollars our way?”